Environmental Epidemiology

 Study load

 There will be a limited number of lectures in this course.
 Papers have been selected that we expect you to read carefully as they will be used in subsequent computer exercises and discussions.
 Problems can further be discussed with the instructors, preferably plenary.
-We expect that you will be present at all scheduled plenary sessions, computer exercises and discussions.
+We expect you to be present at all scheduled plenary sessions, computer exercises and discussions.

 Costs

-Course fee:
+• Course fee: €1500.00

-Course + course materials
+• Included: Course + course materials

 There is no housing available for this course.